-A second core dataset is the EPA SmartLocation Database (EPA-SLD) \citep{Chapman_Fox_Bachman_Frank_Thomas_RourkReyes_2021}.
-This dataset summarizes census block group (CBG)-level statistics related to demographics, employment, and built form variables for the United States, including measures of the 5Ds.
+A second core dataset to my analysis is the EPA Smart Location Database (EPA-SLD) \cite{Chapman_Fox_Bachman_Frank_Thomas_RourkReyes_2021}.
+This dataset summarizes CBG-level statistics related to demographics, employment, and built form variables for the United States, including measures of the 5Ds of land use.
 The use of publicly available datasets (such as Vulcan and EPA-SLD) facilitates open science and extension of the proposed work by other researchers.
-The spatial analysis unit will be census block groups (CBG), such that grid cell data must be re-allocated among CBG.
-This allocation will be based on an areal interpolation and assumption of homogeneity within grid cells.
-For example, a CBG containing two grid cells will be assigned the weighted average of their statistic values as a function of the proportion of each grid cell area contained within that CBG (see Figure \ref{fig:grid_cbg_imputation}).
-We used a similar approach in previous work on household consumption in the US to generate a uniform grid population density measure \citep{Hawkins_Habib_2021}.
-Areal interpolation is a common technique in spatial analysis fields \citep{Goodchild_Anselin_Deichmann_1993,Tsutsumi_Murakami_2014,Comber_Zeng_2019}.
-We chose to aggregate grid cells rather than CBG because the aggregation affects GHG estimates only.
-CBG statistics include both intensive (rate) and extensive (count) variables, which must be treated differently when performing areal interpolation.
-An auxiliary variable, population density, was used to apportion GHG emissions between CBGs because CBGs with a higher population density have more residents within a unit area.
+The spatial analysis unit is CBGs, such that Vulcan v4.0 gridcell data must be re-allocated among CBGs.
+This allocation is based on an areal interpolation and assumption of homogeneity within gridcells.
+For example, a CBG containing two gridcells is assigned the weighted average of their statistic values as a function of the proportion of each gridcell area contained within that CBG.
+Figure \ref{fig:grid_cbg_imputation} illustrates the process and demonstrates that gridcells are often coincident with CBG.
+I employed a similar approach in previous work on household consumption in the US to generate a uniform grid population density measure \cite{Hawkins_Habib_2021}.
+Areal interpolation is a common technique in spatial analysis fields \cite{Goodchild_Anselin_Deichmann_1993,Tsutsumi_Murakami_2014,Comber_Zeng_2019}.
+I chose to aggregate gridcells rather than CBGs because the aggregation affects GHG estimates only.
+In contrast, if I performed areal interpolation of CBG statistics to gridcells, I would have to account for both intensive (rate) and extensive (count) variables.